Stocker Pond Water Quality and Testing

 Stocker Pond is currently classified as a mesotrophic body of water.

-display some trends updated based up water samples taken by Karin and Ken
+Below find some water quality trends updated based up water samples

-Nicoll in June and August, 2025.
-Click on the thumbnail for the larger image.
+thumbnail for the larger image.

 Chlorophyll, phosphorus, and transparency are three markers by which